PhonologicalCorpusTools/CorpusTools/docs/source/loading_corpora.rst

    skeleton tier), you can add as many or as few levels of the factor as you like.
    After a filter has been created, you can choose to “Add” it or “Add and create another” filter.
 4. **Create subset**: Once all filters have been selected, click on “Create subset corpus.”
-You will be returned to your current corpus view, but the subsetted corpus is available if you then go to “File” / “Load corpus...” – it will automatically be added to your list of available corpora.
+A prompt window “Corpus subset created” will appear, letting you know that the subset corpus is available if you go to “File” / “Load corpus...” – it will automatically be added to your list of available corpora.
 Note that the subset corpus will automatically contain any additional tiers that were created in your original corpus before subsetting.